raddy/fasterlite/README.md

-# uv-fastapi-example
+# fasterlite

-An example of a [FastAPI](https://github.com/fastapi/fastapi) application managed as a [uv](https://github.com/astral-sh/uv) project.
+A fork based on the example of a [FastAPI](https://github.com/fastapi/fastapi) application managed as a [uv](https://github.com/astral-sh/uv) project.

 Based on the [multi-file example](https://fastapi.tiangolo.com/tutorial/bigger-applications/) from